 If you are here, it means that teaching in Vietnam sounds like an exciting idea to you.
 Keep reading because you’ll find below some convincing reasons to get a teaching job in Vietnam and make this incredible and surprising country our new home.

 Why should you teach English in Vietnam?

-There are many reasons why people move to Vietnam to teach English, from learning a new culture to developing your professional skills.
+There are many reasons why people move to Vietnam to teach English, from learning a new culture to developing your professional skills and to enjoy all the amazing things Vietnam is famous for.
 And there is the financial side as well, as the salary of an English teacher in Vietnam is quite good.
 With no more wait, here are the top 5 reasons to get an English teaching job in Vietnam:

 1st – Vietnam cost of living